90-minute CPD

 Relevance: The Low-Stakes Quiz is designed for secondary maths students, but the ideas should transfer to upper primary students.

 Overview: Homework is advantageous over any other retrieval opportunity because it does not take up precious lesson time.
-But what does research tell us about impactful homework design, boosting participation ratio, the effectiveness of marking, and successfully implementing whole-class feedback?
+But what does research tell us about impactful homework design and how to get as many students to complete homework as possible?

 FAQs